sinantaifour/termplot/README.md

 ## Interactive Mode

 While using an interactive shell, you might not want all the boiler-plate.
-You can include `Termlot::Interactive` to import functions directly into the interactive shell.
+You can include `Termplot::Interactive` to import functions directly into the interactive shell.
 Here is an example:

 ```
-> require 'termlot'
+> require 'termplot'
-> include Termlot::Interactive
+> include Termplot::Interactive
-> type :dot # By default, Termlot uses braille characters to render, but these
+> type :dot # By default, Termplot uses braille characters to render, but these
             # wouldn't render well in the README, so switch to the dot renderer
             # which uses dots, apostrophes, and colons.
 > nocolor # Don't render with colors, we can't show the colors in README anyway.